wh1t3lord/wh1t3lord/README.md

 ##### Zircon

 Game **engine** logic that based on kotek framework.
-So it is a game engine but isolated from framework and can be developed in separated branch.
-It demonstrates my design architecture.
+So it is a game engine but isolated from framework and can be developed in as separated repo.
+It demonstrates my design of engine/framework's architecture.

-So the key features are:
+A little list of some features:

 - Isolated code of renderer-(s); (yes, most of GAPIs callings are in dll not in .exe)
 - Modular design of "engine" part;
 - ECS;
 - Multithreaded renderer;
+- Streaming undo/redo;
+- WYSIWYG Editor;
+- Modular renderer;

+And many other features...

 ### Open source contribution